catmaid/CATMAID/API_CHANGELOG.md

 (next to the "Logout" link), and click "Get API token".
 As a security measure, you will be prompted to re-enter your password, then shown your token string.

-To use the API token, set the HTTP `Authorization` header on all of your API requests to be 'Token', a space, and the token string, e.g.:
+To use the API token, set the HTTP `X-Authorization` header on all of your API requests to be 'Token', a space, and the token string, e.g.:

-    Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b
+    X-Authorization: Token 9944b09199c62bcf9418ad846dd0e4bbdfc6ee4b

 ### Additions